learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 video, the value is listed as part of the URL.
 This value is a URL parameter and allows for convenient sharing and bookmarking.

-In this lesson, we will learn how to use React Router to set up the master/detail pattern.
-Specifically, we will learn how to:
+In this lesson, we will learn how to use React Router to set up this list/item pattern.Specifically, we will learn how to:

 - set up nested `Route`s for list and item components such that clicking on an item will display its details _along with_ the list